What to do in Joshua Tree with Kids: 2-3 Day Itinerary

 - Educational signs designed for children

-- Safe rock formations for climbing
+- Safe rock formations for climbing.
+Safe is a relative term.

 Hidden Valley Trail